-Our lead product candidate, LIQ861, is being evaluated for the treatment of PAH, a chronic, progressive disease caused by the hardening and narrowing of pulmonary arteries that can lead to right heart failure and eventually death.
-Prostacyclin is a vasoactive mediator essential to normal lung function that is deficient in patients with PAH.
+Our lead product candidate, LIQ861, is being evaluated for the treatment of PAH, a chronic, progressive disease caused by the hardening and narrowing of the pulmonary arteries that can lead to right heart failure and eventually death.
+Treprostinil is a synthetic analog of prostacyclin, a vasoactive mediator essential to normal lung function that is deficient in patients with PAH.
 With PAH, the elevated pressure in the pulmonary arteries strains the right side of the heart as it pumps blood to the lungs.
 The extra stress causes the heart to enlarge and become less flexible, compromising its ability to push blood out of the heart through the lungs and into the rest of the body.
 PAH initially presents as exertional dyspnea, lethargy and fatigue and may be confused with other disease states with similar symptoms.
 PAH often goes undiagnosed or misdiagnosed until symptoms become severe, with the mean time from onset of symptoms to correct diagnosis being more than two years in the United States.
 As PAH progresses and right ventricular failure develops, exertional chest pain, or angina, exertional syncope and peripheral edema may develop.
 Following confirmation of diagnosis based on hemodynamic parameters, treatment is recommended to lower pulmonary pressures and treat the symptoms of PAH.
 Due to delayed diagnosis, many patients already have advanced disease requiring aggressive treatment combining multiple classes of therapy.
 PAH is a rare disease, with an estimated prevalence in the United States expected to be approximately 30,000 patients by 2020.
 PAH is most commonly diagnosed in the developed world, including the United States, Europe and Japan.
 Today, the mean age of diagnosis is 50 years according to both French and U.S. registries, with more women being diagnosed than men.
 Patients may have idiopathic PAH in which no underlying cause can be determined or a heritable form of the disease.
-A large number of PAH patients also have associated comorbidities such as congenital heart disease, HIV, connective tissue diseases like scleroderma, liver diseases drug therapies.
+A large number of PAH patients also have associated comorbidities such as congenital heart disease, HIV, connective tissue d generated revenue that represented about one-quarter of the approximately \$3.7 billion U.S. market for PAH drug therapies.
 The inhaled route of administration, in which medication is inhaled directly into the lungs, helps minimize the off-tissue adverse side effects of systemic delivery by delivering the drug directly where it is needed.
-Tyvaso® (treprostinil, inhaled solution), marketed by United Therapeutics Corporation, or United Therapeutics, in the United States, is the standard of care among the inhaled therapies, with more than 80% of inhaled prostacyclin sales in the United States.
+Tyvaso® (treprostinil, inhaled solution), or Tyvaso, the inhaled form of treprostinil marketed by United Therapeutics Corporation, or United Therapeutics, in the United States, is the standard of care among the inhaled therapies, with more than 80% of inhaled prostacyclin sales in the United States.
 Current inhaled therapies, including Tyvaso, are delivered by a nebulizer, a device that converts a liquid formulation into mist, and require between four and nine doses per day.
 Nebulizers require regular care and maintenance, including daily cleaning and access to additional parts and supplies, such as distilled water and a power source, all of which compromise the portability of the device and the quality of life of patients.

-Decision Resources Group, an independent industry research firm, estimated that in 2017 products containing treprostinil across its three routes of administration (oral, inhaled and parenteral infusion) generated revenue that represented about one-quarter of the approximately \$3.7 billion U.S. market for PAH
+Decision Resources Group, an independent industry research firm, estimated that in 2017 products containing treprostinil across its three routes of administration (oral, inhaled and parenteral infusion)